ClinConnect ClinConnect Logo

 • 2.
 Collagen synthesis disease

-• 6. cT4d tumor or any reason making SSM not possible
+• 7. cT4d tumour, metastatic disease or any reason making SSM/NSM not indicated

-• NOTE: If neoadjuvant chemotherapy is given, and if the indication for adjuvant systemic treatment is dependent on the presence or absence of a pathological complete tumor response pCR (such as in patients with a triple negative or Her2 positive tumor), centers can choose
+• NOTE: If neoadjuvant chemotherapy is given, and if the indication for adjuvant systemic treatment is dependent on the presence or absence of a pathological complete tumour response pCR (such as in patients with a triple negative or Her2 positive tumour), centres can choose

 • to exclude these patients,